sjfakharian/Data-Insight-Tools/Causal_Connector.md

 4. Testing the testable implications of causal models

 **Backdoor criterion and adjustment:**
-The backdoor criterion, developed by Pearl, provides a graphical rule for identifying which variables should be controlled for to estimate causal effects[^1].
+The backdoor criterion, developed by Pearl, provides a graphical rule for identifying which variables should be controlled for to estimate causal effects.
 It states that a set of variables Z blocks all "backdoor paths" from treatment X to outcome Y if:

 1. No node in Z is a descendant of X
 2. Z blocks all paths between X and Y that start with an arrow pointing into X